-Cystic fibrosis is a life-threatening disorder that causes severe lung damage and nutritional deficiencies.
+Cystic fibrosis is a life-threatening disorder that causes severe damage to the lungs and digestive system.

 An inherited condition, cystic fibrosis affects the cells that produce mucus, sweat and digestive juices.
-Normally, these secretions are thin and slippery, but in cystic fibrosis, a defective gene causes the secretions to become thick and sticky.
-Instead of acting as a lubricant, the secretions plug up tubes, ducts and passageways, especially in the pancreas and lungs.
+These secreted fluids are normally thin and slippery.
+But in cystic fibrosis, a defective gene causes the secretions to become thick and sticky.
+Instead of acting as a lubricant, the secretions plug up tubes, ducts and passageways, especially in the lungs and pancreas.

-In cystic fibrosis, the lungs fill with thick mucus — a perfect breeding ground for bacteria and viruses.
-Most people with cystic fibrosis have almost constant infections in their lungs and ...
+In cystic fibrosis, the lungs fill with thick mucus — an ideal breeding ground for bacteria, fungi and viruses.
+Most people with cystic fibrosis have chronic infections in their lungs. ...

-Cystic fibrosis signs and symptoms can vary from child to child, depending on the severity of the disease.
-Even in the same child, symptoms may worsen or improve as time passes.
+Cystic fibrosis signs and symptoms vary, depending on the severity of the disease.
+Even in the same person, symptoms may worsen or improve as time passes.
 In some children, symptoms begin during infancy.
-Other people may not begin experiencing symptoms until adolescence or adulthood.
+Other people may not experience symptoms until adolescence or adulthood.

 Respiratory signs and symptoms